-Want to know more about where the Northern Lights come from, what they are, and how to see them?
+Want to know more about origins of the Northern Lights, exactly what they are, and how you can see them with your own eyes?
 Here’s a glimpse into one of Lapland’s most spectacular visions.

 Myths and stories of the Northern Lights abound, across every Arctic culture on Earth.
 What better way to pass the time when the air is cold enough to steal your breath away, and the expanse of the heavens opens to offer a glimpse into another world?
 But while the ancient Finns and the Norse explained the auroras with fire foxes and rainbow bridges to Valhalla, the scientific origins are no less fantastic.

 The events leading to auroras begin about 150 million kilometers away, on the surface of the sun.
 Particles created in the heart of the solar forge escape, carrying a bit of electrical charge with them, and the energy of the sun flings them deep into space.
 While the Earth’s magnetic field protects us from this solar wind, some determined particles make it through.
 On their way to the ground, some of these intrepid travelers strike molecules in our atmosphere, transferring their energy.
 Most often, oxygen gets tagged, releasing the solar energy in sheets of green fire.
 Sometimes, however, particles penetrate deeper, hitting nitrogen molecules and releasing busts of violet.
 But on rare occasions, particularly energetic solar winds can create blood-red auroras, even as far south as central Europe.
 Auroras are quite common in Finnish Lapland, appearing on average every other night in a clear sky, even more often in the far north.